davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.0.6 =

+* Misc bugfixes, including one with officer forwarding addresses not being updated

 = 6.0.5 =